rtbs-dev/mendr/manual/index.md

 ## What's inside?

 ### Datasets
-Each MENDR "problem" consists of a randomly generated network, and
+Each MENDR "problem" consists of a randomly generated network, and a unique set of random-walks for each.
+The problems are given an ID based on their generation parameters.
+For more information, see the [`mendr` CLI page](cli.md)

+### Data VCS
+TO facilitate community a